 Thank you for your interest in our APA-accredited Counseling Psychology training program in the Levin College of Public Affairs and Education at Cleveland State University.
 We have designed this Website to help you gain an accurate and comprehensive view of our program.
+Cleveland State University offers an APA-accredited program in Health Service Psychology with a major area of study in the specialty of counseling psychology.
+Trainees in this program enroll in eight courses in Counseling Psychology, including Professional Issues in Counseling Psychology, Advanced Vocational Psychology, Personality, Personality Assessment, Intelligence Testing, Counseling Research, Supervision & Consultation, and Family Counseling.
+They also complete two academic year-long practica in Counseling Psychology and an original quantitative or qualitative dissertation in the specialty.
+The program offers a focus in the area of urban issues by integrating these issues in Counseling Psychology courses and requiring a two-credit hour course in Urban Education, as well as one practicum in an urban setting.
 Our central mission is to educate counseling psychologists who are competent to work effectively with diverse urban populations – competent in assessment, intervention, research, and supervision tasks.
 Our program is designed to immerse students in the issues facing urban populations as well as to help students develop the competencies they need to function as professional psychologists.
 Counseling psychology became a designated specialization in the Urban Education Ph.D. program in 2006 and earned its APA accreditation in 2010.
 Its graduates have been eligible for psychology licensing in Ohio since 1992.

 September 2022 – The GRE is no longer required for admissions.
 Instead, students should describe their experiences and skills with quantitative research methods and statistics in their personal statements.
 In addition, students should address the personal characteristics that will enable them to succeed in a doctoral program that requires a minimum of three courses in quantitative research and statistics.